 A joint investigation conducted by NPR and PBS Frontline recently found that the plastic industry has spent millions convincing the public that plastic could be recycled despite knowing that it would be too expensive to realistically execute — all while making billions of dollars selling the world new plastic.
 In truth, used plastic can be turned into new things, but the process of picking it up, sorting it out and melting it down is expensive.
 Not to mention, plastic also degrades with each turnover, which means that it can't be reused more than once or twice.
 Whereas, new plastic is comparatively cheaper to create, as it’s made from oil and gas, and it’s almost always of better quality to just start fresh.
 The report claims that all of these problems have existed for decades, no matter what new recycling technology or expensive machinery has been developed, but the public has known little about these difficulties as they have been intentionally misinformed.

-As a sustainable brand, ZAVI understands the responsibility that comes with plastic use in shipment practices.
-In an attempt to tackle plastic pollution, we ship our garments in 100% biodegradable bags that are plastic free and break down naturally over time.
+As a Sustainable Clothing Brands Affordable, ZAVI understands the responsibility that comes with plastic use in shipment practices.
+In an attempt to tackle plastic pollution, we ship our Best sustainable women's clothing in 100% biodegradable bags that are plastic free and break down naturally over time.
 We are inspired to make small changes with a big impact and hope that you can join us in our fight against plastics by doing the same.
 Planet or plastic — make your choice.